izhannah/browserBlog/pages/about.md

-Philosophy
+# About me
-To take passion and our knowledge into our own hands and design for everyone.
-To change and shape the world with my designs.
+To take my passion and knowledge and design for everyone.
+To create meaningful designs that can shape how people view design.
+# Skills
+UX Design and UI Design
+# Applications
+Figma, Illustrator, InDesign, Adobe XD, and Photoshop